-- Is there warm food in Escape Lounge?
+- Is there warm food in the Escape Lounge?

 - Yes, there is.
 The selection was good during our visit.

-- Are there toilets and showers in Escape Lounge?
+- Are there toilets and showers in the Escape Lounge?

 - No, there are not.
 The toilets are upstairs outside the lounge.

-- Is there free WiFi in Escape Lounge?
+- Is there free Wi-Fi in the Escape Lounge?